 Some potential home buyers who are on a limited budget may want to consider purchasing a manufactured or modular home with a unique mortgage.
 But what entities offer loans on manufactured and modular homes?
 Many consumers report running into walls when seeking manufactured, modular and mobile home financing when shopping online with many traditional lending companies.
 The reality is that manufactured and modular home financing can be complicated if you are looking for mortgages in the wrong place from the wrong companies.
 It's no secret that many mortgage companies simply do not offer home loans for modular and manufactured homes, but there are many that still do, so read on to learn more.

 Government Insured Programs like the FHA

-However, because FHA loan programs have a higher risk for lenders, they will require you to pay for mortgage insurance which will cost you an extra $100 per month or so.
+However, because modular home loan programs have a higher risk for lenders, they will require you to pay for mortgage insurance which will cost you an extra $100 per month or so.
 FHA loan rates remain competitive so it may still be cost-effective even if you have to pay mortgage insurance monthly.
 For the home to qualify, it must have been constructed after June 15, 1976.
 So even if your home has been updated, if it is older than that, you cannot qualify for a manufactured or modular home loan insured by the FHA.

-Currently, the maximum you can borrow for an FHA mortgage is $69,678 for the home and $23,226 for the lot.
+Currently, the maximum you can borrow for an FHA loan is $69,678 for the home and $23,226 for the lot.
 The maximum loan term is 15 years when you are financing a lot, and it is 20 years for a home and lot.
 Mortgages for a manufactured home with multiple sections can last up to 25 years.